viviancreates/java-fundamentals/fundamentals_storage_lockers/README.md

 2. take user input - gave user menu, take input
 - i tried to add a display choice loop, unneccesaary, took it out
+- ... i lied, it does need to be inside a loop for it to remember the data -> see step 8

 3. Once user input is taken, what happens with each choice